Fano threefolds with canonical Gorenstein singularities and big degree: Preliminaries

-\begin{remark} In the notation from Example~\ref{example:examp-1}, the morphism $f$ is an extremal birational contraction with the exceptional locus isomorphic to $\mathbb{P}^{2}$ (cf. Remark~\ref{remark:K-trivial-contraction-2}).
+\begin{remark} In the notation of Example~\ref{example:examp-1}, morphism $f$ is an extremal birational contraction with exceptional locus isomorphic to $\mathbb{P}^{2}$.
 Hence there are no small $K_{Y}$-trivial extremal contractions on $Y$.
-Then it follows from Remark~\ref{remark:terminal-modifications-are-connected-by-flops} that every terminal $\mathbb{Q}$-factorial modification of the $\mathbb{P}(3,1,1,1)$ is isomorphic to $Y$ over $X$. \end{remark}
+Then it follows from Remark~\ref{remark:terminal-modifications-are-connected-by-flops} that every terminal $\mathbb{Q}$-factorial modification of $\mathbb{P}(3,1,1,1)$ is isomorphic to $Y$. \end{remark}